 When two companies merge, they bring all their staff with them into the merger.
 And while many staff members will be necessary to ensure the continued functioning of the newly merged company, there will also necessarily be many staff members who are redundant or unnecessary.
 Restructuring your company after the merger is important to both fill gaps that may exist in your company’s new structure, as well as eliminating unnecessary labor costs from redundant employees.

 In the case where one or both companies are corporations, it’s important to ensure that any shareholders in both companies are adequately compensated for the merger and that their interests are preserved.
 This either means ensuring anyone who held stock in the pre-merger companies receives an equivalent amount of stock in the newly merged company, or compensating them for the deprivation of property, depending on how the merger is structured.

-The firm’s attorneys have a wealth of experience representing both buyers and sellers in mergers, acquisitions, and other corporate transactions.
-If you require legal assistance concerning business startups, formation, corporate acquisitions and mergers, corporate restructuring, or another business matter, call (516) 280-7105 or fill out our contact form for a free consultation.
+The attorneys at Blodnick, Fazio and Clark have a wealth of experience representing both buyers and sellers in mergers, acquisitions, and other corporate transactions.
+If you are in Nassau or Suffolk County and require legal assistance concerning business startups, formation, corporate acquisitions and mergers, corporate restructuring, or another business matter, call (516) 280-7105 or fill out our contact form for a free consultation.